List of Last of the Summer Wine characters: Auntie Wainwright

 (Jean Alexander; 1988–1989, 1992–2010) Howard's aunt, a sly and grasping bric-a-brac shop owner.
 Whilst she and her nephew both have a general predisposition towards sneakiness, Auntie Wainwright is much more adept at applying it.
+Everyone calls her "Auntie" although she appears to be a literal aunt only to Howard.

 Clegg is reluctant to go into her shop, since she always sells him something he doesn't want, but she usually finds ways to trick him into entering.
 She is extremely mean, and pretends to be cheated when she gives the slightest discount.
 At Compo's funeral, she grabbed Eli by the arm and pretended to be blind in order to avoid giving money to a collection outside the church.
 Whenever customers entered the shop she would surprise them by talking through a loudspeaker, saying things like "Stay where you are!", "Don't touch anything or you will be electrocuted", (or things of that nature).
 Though she is largely based in her usual junk shop, she was occasionally shown to own (or she was the tenant of) other shops and even junkyards (which comes to the shock of the trio and other characters).
 She was also extremely security conscious (even pointing a shotgun at the trio on one occasion).

 As with several other characters, she was originally seen in a "one-off" appearance in the 1988 Christmas Special "Crums".
 However she became so popular that she was brought back for a second appearance at Christmas 1989, eventually becoming a regular from 1992 thereafter.

-She may have had a sister called Elsie – this is the name of Howard's mother.
-Her alias alternative business name was Uncle Henry so it is possible (with Uncle being the opposite of Auntie) that Henry is the opposite of Henrietta.
-Though this is unconfirmed.

-Note: Auntie Wainwright has no relation to Mr Wainwright from the library.
+Note: Auntie Wainwright has no known relation to Mr Wainwright from the library.

 Roz Utterthwaite

 (Dora Bryan; 2000–2005) Edie's and Seymour's sister, who has always been more romantically adventurous, to Edie's unending shame.
 She often speaks of past flings, frequently with married men.
 She was often paired with Pearl Sibshaw.
-Ros was last seen at the end of the 26th series following the departure of Dora Bryan owing to ill health.
+Roz was last seen at the end of the 26th series following the departure of Dora Bryan owing to ill health.
 Her role of being paired with Pearl was replaced by June Whitfield's character Nelly.

-Before Ros actually appeared in the series, she had never been mentioned and it was not known that Edie and Seymour had a sister.
+Before Roz, actually appeared in the series, she had never been mentioned and it was not known that Edie and Seymour had a sister.
 In the credits her name is spelt both "Roz" and "Ros" on numerous occasions.